GFDRR/thinkhazard/alembic/README.md

 # Generation of migration scripts

-Migration scripts are created each time modifications are made on database model or data.
+Migration scripts are created each time modifications are made on the database model or data.

-Do the adequate modifications in the model (`models.py`).
+For example if you want to add a new field to a table, add the column in the SQLAlchemy model (`models.py`).

-Then autogenerate the migration script.
+Then autogenerate the migration script with:

 ```
-.build/venv/bin/alembic revision --autogenerate
+.build/venv/bin/alembic revision --autogenerate -m 'Add column x'
 ```

+A new migration script is created in `alembic/versions/`.
+Make sure the script looks correct, adjust if necessary.

-Make sure the script looks correct.
-Adjust if necesary.
-Run the migration (see below) and make sure the database is updated correctly.
+To add the new column to the database(s), run the migration (see below) and make sure the database is updated correctly.

 Commit the changes.